Skip to main content

 refreshrepo + typeGitHub + existing itemsitems (discover new; optional metadata refresh)incremental freshness

-candidatesrepo + type + k/min_scoreitems, embeddingscandidate_sets, candidate_set_members (plus stale marking)reproducible retrieval snapshot
+candidatesrepo + type + k/min_scoreitems, intent_embeddings/embeddingscandidate_sets, candidate_set_members (plus stale marking)reproducible retrieval snapshot

 judgerepo + type + provider/modelcandidate_sets + source/candidate item contextjudge_decisions (accepted/rejected/skipped)accepted-edge graph source